Raquel Alves started teaching in 1992. She is qualified with Para Yoga (Rod Stryker), BWY, Sivannanda.

 She brings a wealth of knowledge to her teaching, with great attention to alignment and empowers her students to have fun and to enquire within, aiding them to empower themselves.

 Catherine Annis is well known for her imaginative and practical approach to yoga.
-She is a member of the Triyoga teacher training faculty, and launches Intelligent Yoga Teacher training, a 200 hour BWY accredited training with Peter Blackaby and Gary Carter in 2018.
+She is a member of the Triyoga teacher training faculty, and launched Intelligent Yoga Teacher training in 2018, a 300 hour, 18 month BWY accredited training with Peter Blackaby and Gary Carter.

-Originally a professional dancer, Catherine discovered yoga as a teenager, and has been practicing for more than 35 years.
-Having explored Sivananda, Iyengar, Astanga and various forms of Hatha yoga, she eventually gravitated to the teachings of Vanda Scaravelli.
+Originally a professional dancer, Catherine discovered yoga as a teenager, and has been practicing for almost 40 years.
+Having explored Sivananda, Iyengar, Astanga and various forms of hatha yoga, she eventually gravitated to the teachings of Vanda Scaravelli.

 Catherine’s practice and teaching focuses on deepening physical awareness and alignment to reveal the natural freedom of the body, particularly the spine.
 She is an attentive and thoughtful teacher, and highly skilled at adapting poses to accommodate all levels and types of students, so that everyone leaves class feeling that they have made a fresh discovery about their yoga practice.

-Ash embraces influences from many movement patterns in her yoga teaching – rock climbing, running and freediving are woven into dynamic vinyasa, steady bodywork and peaceful breath-centric restorative practices.
+Believing fully that presence is nurtured beyond the mat, Ash embraces influences from many movement patterns in her yoga teaching: rock climbing, running and free-diving are woven into dynamic vinyasa, steady bodywork and peaceful breath-centric restorative practices.
 Inspiration for her classes is rooted in the Earth’s elements and in the bodies and stories of the students that she welcomes.

 Jodi feels that yoga is a precious gift and one of the greatest influences in her life.
 Drawn to sharing yoga with others, she began teaching in 2001.